DarwinsCode/Portfolio/README.md

 # 📊 Data Science & Analysis Portfolio

+## 👤 About
+*Placeholder: Welcome to my portfolio.
+I am a Data Scientist passionate about solving complex problems through code.
+With a strong foundation in Biology, I enjoy exploring ecological and species distribution data.
+I also enjoy building data-driven solutions for business problems.
+This repository documents my journey and technical projects.*

+---

 ## 📘 Overview
 This portfolio showcases a collection of projects demonstrating skills in data analysis, machine learning, and statistical modeling.
 The work spans **Python, R, and Apache Spark**, covering topics from economic analysis to biodiversity modeling.